Results 1 to 18 of 18

 -

-Mortar with hand Bronze.
-Twentieth century.
-Cylindrical open-rimmed mortar with two handles, a banded decoration on the outside (scrolls and birds; floral details; inscription in capital letters “JAN – HEINRICK – TER – HYLICE – EECITE – ANNO – 1641”) and base also slightly inclined outwards.
-The hand or mace, tubular, presents engraved lines and moldings.
+Mortar and pestle.
+Bronze.
+20th century.
+Open-edged cylindrical mortar with two handles, banded decoration on the outside (scrolls and birds; floral details; inscription in capital letters “JAN – HEINRICK – TER – HYLICE – EECITE – ANNO – 1641”) and a base that is also slightly inclined outwards.
+The tubular pestle has engraved lines and mouldings.
 Stylistically, this piece is inspired by European works of the 17th century.
 Weight: 3.9 kg.

 · Size: 21.5x18x13 cms.